The full list

 The group played together until 1973 with a new line-up featuring, along with Carbone and Fantacchiotti, Massimo Gori (guitar, later with Latte e Miele), Marco "Picchio" Piccardo (bass) and Luciano Puppo (keyboards).
 This line-up recorded some demos but didn't have any record releases.

 Notable for the presence in their line-up of many future members of important groups, Le Esperienze from Rome played in October 1970 at the first Caracalla Pop Festival, but couldn't release anything on record.

-Some members of the group, Francesco Di Giacomo, Renato D'Angelo and Pier Luigi Calderoni (and for a short time even keyboardist Lino Stopponi, later with Panna Fredda), joined Banco del Mutuo Soccorso, while guitarist Nicola Agrimi was briefly with them and later entered Reale Accademia di Musica.
+Some members of the group, Francesco Di Giacomo, Renato D'Angelo and Pier Luigi Calderoni (and for a short time even keyboardist Lino Stopponi, later with Panna Fredda), joined Banco del Mutuo Soccorso, while guitarist Nicola Agrimi was later in Reale Accademia di Musica.

 Riccardo De Gennaro (guitar, vocals)